 • Criminology: Students explore the connection between crime, violence and social inequality through courses in policing, racial profiling and theories of criminology.

 • Human Kinetics: Offered in five distinct programs: outdoor adventure leadership, health promotion, sport and physical education, kinesiology, and sport psychology.
 Practical learning is emphasized throughout.

-• Engineering: The fast-growing Bharti School of Engineering is home to more winning teams at the Canadian Mining Games than any other program in the country.
+• Engineering: The Bharti School of Engineering is home to more winning teams at the Canadian Mining Games than any other program in the country.
 The fast growing school is set to move into a new $30-million building in 2018.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|

 |Engineering: 72% to 80%

 |1,622 (675 reserved for first years)||Graduation: 69.9%